ElectroBoy404NotFound/YAPCA/README.md

 #### YAPCA - Yet Another Private Chat App
 ## What is YAPCA?
 #### YAPCA stands for "Yet Another Chat App"
+# This branch is nolonger updated after the release of V1.0.0-Pr2!!!
+Check the main branch for the latest update!!!